-School of Accounting and Computer Information Systems
+Department of Accounting and Computer Information Systems

-- Contact (970) 351.2855 - www.mcb.unco.edu/Schools/AccountingAndCIS.cfm
+- Contact (970) 351.2855 - http://mcb.unco.edu/departments/CIS.cfm

 BACS 500 - Information Technology for Accounting Controls and Information Security (3)

 Prerequisites: BACS 300 and BAAC 328 with a minimum grade of "C-" or consent of instructor.
 Graduate business standing or consent of instructor.
 Examines networking, databases, information security foundations, internet and web based data transactions, and other technologies used to support management and accounting controls in all types of organizations.